mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/08-amr_genes.md

 - Guide treatment decisions
 - Support surveillance programs

-**Abricate** is a popular bioinformatics tool that screens genome assemblies for known AMR, virulence, and plasmid genes using curated databases.
+[**Abricate**](https://github.com/tseemann/abricate) is a popular bioinformatics tool that screens genome assemblies for known AMR, virulence, and plasmid genes using curated databases, using **BLAST**.

 ---